Not All Debts Are Discharged In A Chapter 7 Bankruptcy

-The rules on which debts are discharged, or eliminated, are different depending on which type of bankruptcy is filed.
-A lawyer experienced in bankruptcy law can advise clients on whether and how particular debts will be affected by a bankruptcy discharge.
+Depending on which type of bankruptcy is filed, a debt may not qualify to be discharged or eliminated.
+A lawyer experienced in bankruptcy law can advise clients on whether and how a particular debt will be affected by a bankruptcy discharge.
 Generally speaking, in a Chapter 7 proceeding, the following debts are not discharged:

 - Debts or creditors not listed on the schedules filed at the outset of the case.

 - Most student loans, unless repayment would cause the debtor and his or her dependents undue hardship.

 - Debts not dischargeable in a previous bankruptcy because of the debtor’s fraud.

 As noted in the above list, educational loans are generally not discharged by a Chapter 7 bankruptcy.
 They may be dischargeable, however, if the court finds that paying off the loan will impose an undue hardship on the debtor and his or her dependents.